InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: Introduction and Related Work

 Despite efforts in VIO, four natural unobservable directions, i.e. yaw and translations, still cause the filter to drift slowly.
 Meanwhile, the yaw offset to the true north and the origin position of the local world frame in geographical coordinates are still unknown.
 By combining GNSS data, the system may become fully observable with enough number of satellites and can still output globally smooth trajectories in GNSS intermittent situation.
 Specifically, if the GNSS data are utilized per satellite, i.e. using raw measurements, the system can offer non-drifting estimations even if the number of satellites is below four, when GNSS alone is unable to conduct localization.
 Apart from triple sensor fusion using GNSS position and velocity \cite{AdaptiveFusionGVIO, LooseCoupleGVIO}, we only focus on related works using raw GNSS data in visual-inertial navigation (GVIO). \cite{GVINS, OB-GVINS, P3-GVINS} are fantastic optimization-based algorithms to fuse data from triple sensors, and meanwhile \cite{VOC-GSMSCKF, GAINS} are filter-based implementations.
 Though adding GNSS greatly improves the performance of the fusion system, our previous work \cite{VOC-GSMSCKF} reveals GVIO may still encounter inconsistency in various degenerate motions through observability analysis, especially when the number of satellites is not enough for independent GNSS localization.

 To the best of our knowledge, the symmetry of the fusion system involving visual, inertial and raw GNSS data is not systematically studied before.
-Moreover, we find that GVIO only possesses `infinitesimal' symmetries in certain motion patterns as opposed to the `total' symmetries of the VIO system.
-Such motion patterns making infinitesimal unobservable transformations exist constitute the degenerate motions of GVIO, and they are explicitly shown in this work.
-We also propose herein that by respecting the geometry of GVIO, invariant filter can still intrinsically hold guaranteed consistency properties in such `infinitesimal' symmetry case.
-Though theoretical stable conditions for InEKF \cite{InEKF-Stable-Observer} are not fully obeyed with raw GNSS involved, better convergence ability of InEKF is still obvious compared to EKF.
-In this letter, we also present a hybrid form to realize visual updates, i.e. simultaneously keeping anchored landmarks and cloned poses in the state.
-However, the cloned poses are not organized by a sliding window, but are pairwise thrown in a properly designed way to extend baseline and control complexity.
-Since both MSCKF and SLAM features are $\mathbb{SE}(3)$-type states, they must be anchored to the $\mathbb{SO}(3)$ part of a single pose in invariant filter implementations.
+We find that GVIO only possesses `infinitesimal' symmetries as opposed to the `total' symmetries\cite{Exploiting-Symmetries-SLAM} of the VIO system.
+Such motion patterns constitute the degenerate motions of GVIO.
+Moreover, we reveal that the infinitesimal symmetry group of GVIO has various structures under different conditions.
+We also prove herein that invariant filter can intrinsically hold guaranteed consistency properties in variable `infinitesimal' symmetry cases, i.e. invariant error being compatible with all possible symmetry group structures.
+When applying MSCKF techniques in this letter, the cloned poses are not organized by a sliding window for visual updates, but are pairwise thrown in a properly-designed way to extend baseline and control complexity.
+Since MSCKF features are $\mathbb{SE}(3)$ instead of $\mathbb{R}^3$-type states in invariant filter implementations, they can be arbitrarily anchored to one of the $\mathbb{SO}(3)$ structures in the state formulation, e.g. \cite{RI-MSCKF}.
 The anchor change is coupled with the marginalization strategy, and needs careful discussions.
-Both public datasets and our fixed-wing flight-tests demonstrate the powerful performance of this improvement over previous InEKFs in VIO.
+The above describes a new visual marginalization strategy in InGVIO and the related tuning comparisons show such techniques greatly accelerate processing time with slight sacrifice of accuracy.
+The loss of accuracy is acceptable since in InGVIO we have one more sensor, i.e. the GNSS.

-In the experiment sections, not only do we test and compare our InGVIO to other fusion algorithms, but also we produce real-world data by a fixed-wing aircraft.
+In the experiment sections, not only do we compare our InGVIO to other fusion algorithms in public datasets, but also we produce real-world data by a fixed-wing aircraft.
 Firstly, the number of public visual-inertial datasets with raw GNSS is far less than the number of VIO datasets.
 Secondly, most datasets are collected by slow-flying quadrotors, land vehicles or handheld devices.
 The fixed-wing datasets are themselves a contribution.